 The park is okay but I don’t like the fact that they are charging tourists when the park actually doesn’t have anything special to see.
 I think that they might be selling these only at the Ahlone Street entrance.
 You can easily dodge the ticket booth if you don’t take the main walkway.
 If you want to escape the hectic city this is a calming oasis, though.
 They have a small amusement park in the back and plenty of restaurants and kiosks around.

-What I would suggest, though, is this enchanting bamboo walkway just before you get into the park.
+What I would suggest, however, is this enchanting bamboo walkway just before you get into the park.
 It’s right behind My Garden restaurant and doesn’t cost anything.
 Just beautiful, don’t you agree?!

 Ok, now you should know how to get a Non-B Visa in Yangon.
-Or any other visa pretty much as long as you have the correct documents.
-Hopefully, you found this post was useful.
-Let me know if there are changes in the regulations and this post would require editing.
+Or any other Thai visa in Myanmar pretty much as long as you have the correct documents.
+Hopefully, you will find this post useful.
+Please let me know if there are any changes in the regulations and this post would require editing.
+Good luck!